 DHHS-IHS-OEHE supported not penalizing or discouraging the use of on-site sources.
 (DHHS, No. 24 at p.
 5) DOD-N commented that distributed electrical power produced on-site should be credited with fossil fuel use avoidance for electricity sold into the grid.
 (DOD-N, No. 25B at p.
 5) IDEA recommended the addition of eight definitions and amendment of the definition of “Proposed Design Fossil Fuel-Generated Energy Consumption” and the definition of “Direct Fossil Fuel Consumption.”
 (IDEA, No. 21 at pp. 3-4)

-Based on the comments received and a technical review of the issues raised, DOE provided specificity in today’s rule on how CHP and district heating systems should be considered.
+Based on the comments received and a technical review of the issues raised, DOE proposes specificity on how CHP and district heating systems should be considered.
 DOE believes that this specificity adds clarity and addresses the comments submitted.
-For district heating or cooling systems using fossil fuel as the source, the fossil fuel-generated energy consumption shall be determined by adjusting the building load for the plant fuel conversion efficiency and estimated distribution losses as reflected in the “Other Fuels Energy Source Multiplier.”
-If a non-fossil fuel is used as the sole source (e.g., geothermal) of energy for the district heating system, there is no contribution to fossil fuel-generated energy consumption.
+Under DOE’s proposal for district heating or cooling systems using fossil fuel as the source, the fossil fuel-generated energy consumption would be determined by adjusting the building load for the plant fuel conversion efficiency and estimated distribution losses as reflected in the “Other Fuels Energy Source Multiplier.”
+If a non-fossil fuel is used as the sole source (e.g., geothermal) of energy for the district heating system, there would be no contribution to fossil fuel-generated energy consumption.

-For CHP district heating systems, the electricity attributed to the proposed building should be determined by multiplying the building’s pro-rated share of the total delivered heat from the system times the total electricity produced by the CHP system.
-For CHP systems serving only one building, fossil fuel consumption of the CHP system should be added to the direct fossil fuel consumption in Equation 1.
-Because it is produced from waste heat, the amount of electricity produced by either the CHP system serving a single building or a CHP district heating system, as determined above, should be deducted from the proposed design site electricity in Equation 1 under the renewable energy and CHP deduction.
+For CHP district heating systems, the electricity attributed to the proposed building would be determined by multiplying the building’s pro-rated share of the total delivered heat from the system times the total electricity produced by the CHP system.
+For CHP systems serving only one building, fossil fuel consumption of the CHP system would be added to the direct fossil fuel consumption in Equation 1.
+Because it is produced from waste heat, the amount of electricity produced by either the CHP system serving a single building or a CHP district heating system, as determined above, would be deducted from the proposed design site electricity in Equation 1 under the renewable energy and CHP deduction.

 6. Additional Review

 Because of the complexity of some of the issues presented in the NOPR, two comments were submitted requesting an additional opportunity to review the rule before it is finalized, especially regarding the issues of climate zones and regional considerations.
 (NPGA, No. 23 at p.
 5; DHHS, No. 24 at p.
-1)

-All of the elements of today’s rule were discussed in the NOPR.
-The most substantive additions to today’s rule include the climate adjustment to the maximum fossil fuel-generated energy consumption values, the addition of many more building types under the building categories provided in the NOPR, and a new methodology for process load buildings not included in CBECS.
-The NOPR indicated that DOE was performing additional analysis of the CBECS and RECS data with the goal of producing requirements for additional building types and climate zones.
-75 FR 63407.
-In the NOPR, DOE indicated its intent to adjust the given maximum fossil fuel-generated energy consumption values in the final rule and discussed the methodology it was pursuing to make the adjustment.
-75 FR 63406.
-Finally, DOE specifically requested comments on plug and process loads in whole building simulations.
-75 FR 63410.
+1) This SNOPR provides an opportunity for additional comment on the proposed rulemaking, including the issues of climate zones and regional considerations.

 7. Other